ansys/pymechanical/doc/source/user_guide_scripting/index.rst

 Mechanical entities
 ^^^^^^^^^^^^^^^^^^^
 Mechanical has an extensive set of entities that represent all the functionality provided by Mechanical.
-At it's core, it contains:
+At its core are these entities:

 * CAD - Usually imported from a **CAD** application
 * Mesh - The discretized geometry that is appropriate for Mechanical's solvers